artryazanov/laravel-games-aggregator/README.md

   - Any developer overlaps
   - Any publisher overlaps

 If no aggregated record matches, a new `ga_games` row is created, missing GA companies are created, and developer/publisher relations are attached.
-Each source row is then linked to exactly one `ga_games` record via its link table.
+Each source row is then linked to exactly one `ga_games` record via dedicated foreign key columns.

 Usage
 - Real run (queues + jobs):